-Students should not post content that might cause someone to believe that his/her name, image,
+Students should not post content that might cause someone to believe that his/her name, image, likeness or other identifying aspect of his/her identity is being used, without permission, for commercial purposes.

 Special care must always be taken when dealing with images of "special populations", e.g. minors, patients or research subjects.
 Stringent legal requirements apply.
 Generally speaking, such images should never be used for social media posting or distribution.